-There are a variety of Design Guides for cycle facilities available.
+There is a variety of Design Guides for cycle facilities available.

 Cycling by Design was published by Transport Scotland in 2010, and updated it in 2011.
-This is the guide that, according to Glasgow’s Strategic Plan for Cycling 2015 – 2025, Glasgow City Council refer to.
-We believe it needs improved, and that it’s minimum standards are not fit for purpose.
+This is the guide that, according to Glasgow’s Strategic Plan for Cycling 2016 – 2025, Glasgow City Council refer to.
+We believe it needs improved, and that its minimum standards are not fit for purpose.

 Handbook for Cycle-friendly Design published by Sustrans in 2014.